 What are the Disadvantages of Engineered Wood?

 Some of the bonding agents used in the manufacturing process may be toxic.
+This is similar to some exotic woods in their natural state to discourage pests.
+There's just no sense taking a chance.

 In a number of cases, more energy is expended in the manufacturing process than would be in producing traditional stock.
 Remember that production consumes much less energy than making concrete or steel, so it follows that the projects total material list should be considered.